neonevm/neon-evm.docs/devportal/value_token.md

 When funds are transferred between users, an `SPL` token is requested, and it transfers funds from one balance to another.
 Users' balances are stored in their accounts.
 This placement of balances eliminates the appearance of a queue for processing transactions.

 Neon EVM contains the ERC20 contract.
-This contract provides work with the balances of Solana's accounts (the ERC20 contract is called from inside the Solidity contract).
+This contract works with the balances of Solana's accounts (the ERC20 contract is called from inside the Solidity contract).

 ## Creating an Ethereum account
-As soon as an Ethereum account is created, an `SPL` token balance it is automatically built for a specific user.
+As soon as an Ethereum account is created, an `SPL` token balance is automatically built for a specific user.
 This operation can only be done by Neon EVM since only it has authorization to perform an operation from the program-account address (Solana account).

 After the Ethereum account is created, it becomes possible to send a *Value token* to the contract to a user's balance to process transfers made from the contract code.